-In the case of swarming or a queen’s death, the new virgin queen will mate with whatever drones happen to be at the mating spot.
+In the case of swarming or a queen’s death, the new queen bee will mate with whatever drones happen to be at the mating spot.

 Naturally, you don’t have any control over what drones will be hanging around, hollering at pretty young queens.

-2. Lack of a Smoker or Using One Incorrectly
+2. Lack of a Bee Smoker or Using One Incorrectly

-The smoke interrupts the alarm pheromone and causes the bees to fill up on honey, which makes them much easier to work around.
+The smoke interrupts the alarm pheromone and causes the bees to fill up on honey.
+Smokers calm bees, making them much easier to work around.

 3. Nectar Dearth

-Being hungry is always an excuse to be in a dark mood.
+Being hungry is always an excuse for our industrious friends to be cranky bees.
 Have you ever been “hangry” before?
 For bees, even when they have enough honey, they get paranoid.

-All bees are not created equal, and some colonies may either have too many mouths to feed or too little honey stored in their pantry.
+All bees are not created equal.
+Some honey bee colonies may either have too many mouths to feed or too little honey stored in their pantry.
 Honey then becomes a very precious commodity, and the last thing the bees want is visitors.

-It gets so bad that they throw their brother drones out in order to ensure that their stores get them through to the next blooming season.
+It gets so bad that they throw their brother drones out to ensure that their stores get them through to the next blooming season.

-So you’ll notice that you get a very unfriendly welcome and aggressive bee behavior if you approach the hive during this period.
+So you’ll notice that you get pretty aggressive bee behavior if you approach the hive during this period.